amp-cli/amp/README.md

 Q: How does "amp" assign a virtual hostname and port?

-A: You can specify one by passing the "--url" option.
+A: You can specify one by passing the "--url" option to "create.
 If omitted, it will use "localhost" and assign an alternative port.

 Q: How does "amp" name databases and database users?